10DLC Registration Best Practice and Guide

 • "Message and data rates may apply" disclosure

-• Customer care contact information (Text HELP for help, contact [email address] for support, etc.)
+• Customer care contact information (Text HELP for help, contact [support email address] for support, etc.)

 • Opt-out information (Text STOP to cancel)